What privacy rights do you have with your own personal health information?

 Individual health information ultimately needs to be shared in order to provide optimal care.
-It can be shared for the following reasons: to coordinate an individual’s treatment, for doctor visits, to provide families involved in health care (unless objected), to protect the public’s health, and even for police reports in the case of reporting a gunshot wound for instance.
+It can be shared for the following reasons: to coordinate an individual’s treatment, for doctor visits, to provide families involved in health care (unless objected), to protect the public’s health, and even for police reports, such as in the case of reporting a gunshot wound.
 Sharing is constituted as written, oral, and by electronic means.

-In general, most individuals will sign an agreement about the privacy of their health information upon the initial office visit.
-This document an individual might sign however, may still allow your health information to be used for sales calls, advertising, and may even be given to your employer.
-Health care providers should familiarize themselves with all the rules applying to individuals health information privacy because of the risk associated with not having a strong understanding.
+In general, most individuals will sign an agreement about the privacy of their health information upon an initial office visit.
+Understand that this document may potentially allow your health information to be used for sales calls, advertising, and may even be given to your employer.
+Health care providers should familiarize themselves with all the rules applying to individuals’ health information privacy because of the risk associated with not having a strong understanding.

 A New York-based Hospital spent $4.8 million in a HIPAA settlement for a data breach of only 6,800 patient health records.
 Given the potential risk as a business owner, proper steps should be taken in securing all data.